SiliconLabs/wisun-br-linux-docker/README.md

     docker exec -ti wisun-vm sh

+Advanced users may want to drop the `--rm` option and work with `docker start`, `docker stop`, etc...

 Using the JTAG link
 -------------------

-The docker image is able to use the JTAG link available with SiliconLabs chips to configure Wi-SUN parameters, flash the radio board or get chip traces.
+The docker image is able to use the JTAG link available with Silicon Labs chips to configure the Wi-SUN parameters, flash the radio board or get chip traces.

-See output of `--help` to get some information about Wi-SUN parameters.

-Your Silabs radio board must be flashed with the Wi-SUN RCP firmware.
-This firmware is included in the docker image.
-You can start the container with "--flash -" to flash it (replace "-" by another path to flash your custom firmware).
+You can start the container with "--flash -" to flash the connected board with the built-in firmware.
+This firmware should work with most of Silicon Labs radio
+boards:

     docker run -ti --privileged --rm --network=wisun-net --name=wisun-vm wisun-img --flash -

+You also replace "-" by another path to flash your custom firmware.

-Finally you can get the traces using `-T`.
-You can also start the traces afterward with command wisun-device-traces:
+You can also use the JTAG link to retrieve traces from the radio board.
+You can either pass `-T` to `docker run` or start the traces afterward with command
+wisun-device-traces:

     docker exec -ti wisun-vm wisun-device-traces

 Bugs and limitations
 --------------------

-### I am unable to build the image
+### I have an error while retrieving `wsbrd` sources

+`wsbrd` is hosted on a private repository.
+You have to have a running `ssh-agent` with your key inside to access the repository.

-In 99% of the cases, there is a problem to get the sources of wsbrd.
-Check if your key appears in output of:
+To see if your environment is correct, check if your key appears in the output
+of:

     ssh-add -l

-The process to working with ssh keys is lengthy described in GitHub documentation[3].
+The process to work with ssh keys is lengthy described in [GitHub documentation][1].

 To summary, if `ssh-add` cannot open a connection to your authentication agent, you can run a local agent with: